What to expect during mediation following separation

 A mediator is an independent person that is trained and accredited to assist you in identifying the issues in dispute and help resolve these through discussion.
 Sometimes two mediators may be used, but more often than not just one mediator will be involved.
 A mediator can meet you and your former partner together, or separately.
 They can also arrange to meet you both at one time while you remain in separate rooms, and this is known as shuttle mediation, where the mediator will effectively shuttle between the two rooms to progress discussions.
 It is important that you are comfortable throughout the process and you will not be forced to sit together in one room if you do not wish to do so.

-‘An experienced mediator can help ease communication and facilitate discussion between you both’ explains Melissa Cunningham, family law expert with IMD Solicitors who works between offices in London, Manchester and Birmingham.
+‘An experienced mediator can help ease communication and facilitate discussion between you both’ explains Melissa Jones, family law expert with IMD Solicitors who works between offices in London, Manchester and Birmingham.
 They can help you to reach agreement over issues to do with your children, financial division of assets or maintenance payments.
 A mediator is neutral and unlike your solicitor will not provide you with legal advice or advocate your position.
 It is therefore vital that you obtain advice from a solicitor in addition to the mediation process.

 Having someone neutral and impartial involved can be especially important when you have children, as it helps to keep the lines of communication open and respectful.
 Remember that you are likely to have to speak with your former partner or spouse for many years to come, over day-to-day issues such as homework and holidays, and for key milestones, such as learning to drive, graduation or marriage.